NicolasDangg/pastpaper-retrieve-aslevel/README.md

 # Past Paper Retrieve CLI

-A terminal-based CLI tool to download CIE AS & A Level past papers from pastpapers.co.
+A terminal-based CLI tool to download CIE AS & A Level past papers from **pastpapers.co**.
 Supports question papers (qp) and mark schemes (ms) in PDF format.

 ## Features